ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Great-granny C

 You were born in 1894 in Gnesta, a small village in the countryside far outside of Stockholm.
 You childhood was simple but comfortable a spacious but unassuming house filled with the smell of freshly baked cinnamon rolls.
-But you know your family legacy promiesd so much more.
+But you know your family legacy promised so much more.

 You are the descendent of a fantastic family, whose history was filled with both adventure and glamour.
 Never was this more clear that in the live of your grandmother, the Viscountess A, whom you always looked up to.
 Losing here when you were just a teenager was a hard blow.
 Some years later, the country house burned down to the ground in a fire, destroying almost everything that connected you to your family history and financial security.
 The only remnant was the Tiara, which you inherited when you got married.
 The Tiara was your most prized possession and your only connection with your ancestresses.
 You have never even considered the idea that it could ever be sold.